PreschoolKindergartenFirst Grade

 - Dr. Lena Rosin, Child Psychologist

 This guide is about becoming that lighthouse.
-We'll explore five practical, mindful scripts-not magic wands, but powerful tools-to help you navigate these storms with compassion and connection.
-This isn't about stopping the feelings; it's about teaching your child how to feel them without letting the wave capsize their boat.
+We’ll walk through five practical, mindful scripts, not magic wands, but real tools you can use to guide your child with compassion and connection.
+This isn’t about stopping the feelings.
+It’s about helping your child learn how to feel them without the wave taking over the whole boat.

 Before the Script: Your One Job is to Be the Lighthouse

 Before you say a single word, your first job is to manage your own nervous system.
-Your child's brain has something called 'mirror neurons.'
-It will unconsciously mirror your emotional state.
-If you are frantic, their franticness will escalate.
-If you can find even a tiny island of calm inside yourself, their brain will feel it and begin to co-regulate with you.
-This is the foundation.
+I know, easier said than done when you’re in the middle of a public meltdown.
+Still, this part matters.
+Your child’s brain has something called “mirror neurons.”
+They unconsciously mirror your emotional state.
+If you’re frantic, their franticness can rise right along with yours.
+But if you can find even a small pocket of calm inside yourself, your child’s brain can start to co-regulate with you.
+That is the foundation.

 Your How-To for Calm:

 1. Take One Conscious Breath: Before you react, take one slow, deep breath.
 Feel your feet on the floor.
-This single action can interrupt your own stress response.
+This one action can interrupt your own stress response and buy you a second of steadiness.

-2. Lower Your Body: Kneel or sit down so you are at or below your child's eye level.
-Towering over them is inherently threatening.
+2. Lower Your Body: Kneel or sit down so you are at or below your child’s eye level.
+Towering over them can feel scary to a nervous system that’s already overloaded.
 Coming down to their level says, I am with you in this.

 3. Soften Your Face: Unclench your jaw.
 Relax your eyebrows.
-Try to find a neutral, compassionate expression.
-Your face is the 'weather report' your child will read.
+Aim for a neutral, caring expression.
+Your face is the “weather report” your child reads.

 Only after you’ve anchored yourself can your words become a lifeline.